NatashaXav/ai-competitor-analyzer/README.md

 ## Skills Demonstrated

-- **AI/ML Application**: Practical use of GPT-4 for business intelligence
+- **AI/ML Application**: Practical use of Gemini AI for business intelligence
 - **Automation**: Workflow design and no-code tool expertise
 - **Strategic Thinking**: Translating data into competitive insights
 - **Marketing Intelligence**: Understanding what matters for positioning